 FAQ

 We do recommend staining the wood before assembly if you choose to stain it.
-When the cedar is treated with stain or oil, it enhances the natural colours of the cedar, and helps keep the color of the wood vibrant.
+When the cedar is treated with stain or oil, it enhances the natural colours of the cedar, and helps keep the color of the wood vibrant and protecting from splits and mildew.

 Due to cedar's resistance to decay the chair could be treated (stain or oil), or left untreated.
-When left untreated and natural, the cedar eventually turns rustic grey.
+When left untreated and natural, the cedar eventually turns rustic grey but it will eventually split and crack.

 Do we ship internationally?